matthewberger/matthewberger.github.io/teaching/vis/fall2019/schedule/week4/monday/index.md

 * In the case of a line mark, although our data is an array of (x,y) coordinates, we generate a **single** element, rather than an element per datum.
 * Also, `datum`: assigns _whatever_ is passed in to the selection.
 Kind of like a trivial data join, but useful in certain circumstances.

-Sidebar:

-* Under what circumstances should we plot a line mark?
-What about a scatterplot?

 ## d3.area()

 We can also generate area marks in a similar manner, using `d3.area`.
 Here we prescribe the coordinates of the polygon that will bound the area: rather than x and y coordinates, we specify the lower and upper bounds for x and y.
 Typically x is fixed, and we vary y.
 Let's see an example: